 You can define a machining step with just a few entries in the overview form 1, (see figure at top right). smarT.NC then performs the operation with basic functions.
 Detail forms (2) are available for entering additional machining data.
-Values entered in the detail forms are automatically synchronized with the data entered in the overview form.
-You therefore do not have to enter them twice.
+Values entered in the detail forms are automatically synchronized with the data entered in the overview form, so you don't have to enter them twice.
 The following detail forms are available: